HBBEEP/FRA163-Projectile-Simulation/README.md

 ### description
 - Simulation Program for displaying projectile paths by assigning mass, angle, spring pull lenghed and spring constant
-- This program provides for Squash Laucher of FRAB8 Group 2
+- This program provides for supporting the calculation of Squash Laucher of FRAB8 Group 2

 ### member
 - Kullakant Kaewkallaya